Baboon Strength

 Baboon Strength is a 2008 album by jazz guitarist Charlie Hunter.

 "I brought some decent songs and tried not to overplay.
 It's a never-ending process," said Hunter of the record.
 It marks the culmination of Hunter's more eclectic fusion recordings; future records would follow a more straightforward blues/R&B pattern.
-All songs were recorded live to 16-inch analog tape before being mixed digitally.
+The album was recorded at Trout Studios in Brooklyn with an old school set-up where everything happened in the same room, recorded to 16 track two-inch tape before putting it in the digital realm.

 Track listing

-All songs written by Charlie Hunter.
+All songs written and performed by Charlie Hunter.